 For example, if you’re registered for 16 credit hours when classes begin and receive all of your financial aid, including the full MAP Grant award, but drop a 3-hour course before the 10th day of the semester-long course or before the 5th day of a second 8-week course, your billed hours change and your MAP Grant will reduce accordingly.
 This change may create a bill in the middle of the semester.

-Federal Perkins Loan, University Loan, & Most Other Grants & Scholarships
+University Loan & Most Other Grants & Scholarships

 You must be enrolled and billed for at least 12 credit hours.
-If you’re billed for less than 12 credit hours, many grants and scholarships, the Federal Perkins Loan, and the University Loan will be revoked.
+If you’re billed for less than 12 credit hours, many grants and scholarships, and the University Loan will be revoked.

 Federal Direct Loans